The Yang-Mills flow and the Atiyah-Bott formula on compact Kahler manifolds: Construction of an isomorphism

-Furthermore, because $\Lambda F_\infty$ is of this special form, we know it will decompose $E_\infty$ into a direct sum of stable bundles: \be E_\infty=\hat Q^1_\infty\oplus \hat Q^2_\infty\oplus\cdots \oplus \hat Q^q_\infty, \ee each admitting an induced smooth Hermitian-Einstein connection.
+Furthermore, because $\hat F_\infty$ is of this special form, we know it will decompose $E_\infty$ into a direct sum of stable bundles: \be E_\infty=\hat Q^1_\infty\oplus \hat Q^2_\infty\oplus\cdots \oplus \hat Q^q_\infty, \ee each admitting an induced smooth Hermitian-Einstein connection.
 Let $Z=Z_{an}\cup Z_{alg}$.
 Working on $X\backslash Z$, we prove the direct sum $\eqref{decomp2}$ is isomorphic to the graded double filtration $Gr^{hns}(E)$, which is the subject of the following proposition:

 \begin{proposition} Working with $\eqref{decomp2}$ above, on $X\backslash Z$ each $\hat Q^i_\infty$ is isomorphic to a specific stable quotient from $Gr^{hns}(E)$. \end{proposition} We prove this proposition at the end of this section.
 First we need some convergence results.
-Consider the $L^2_1$ projections which define the Harder-Narasimhan filtration of $E$: \be 0\subset \pi^0\subset\pi^1\subset\pi^2\cdots\subset\pi^p\subset E. \ee Recall that along the Yang-Mills flow we have a sequence of endomorphisms $w_j$ which define the action given by $\eqref{action}$.
+Consider the $L^2_1$ projections which define the Harder-Narasimhan filtration of $E$: \be 0\subset \pi^0\subset\pi^1\subset\pi^2\cdots\subset\pi^p\subset E. \ee Recall that along any one parameter family of connections we have a sequence of endomorphisms $w_j$ which define the action given by $\eqref{action}$.
 The action of $w_j$ also produces a sequence of filtrations $\{\pi^{i}_j\}$, where each $\pi^{i}_j$ is defined by orthogonal projection onto the subsheaf $w_j(\pi^{i})$.
-Our first goal is to show that this sequence of filtrations converges along a subsequence.

-We use two main assumptions to show convergence of a sequence of projections, then show these assumptions hold in our particular case. \begin{proposition} Let $\pi$ be the $L^2_1$ projection associated to a subsheaf ${\cal F}\subset E$, and let $Z({\cal F})$ be the singular set of ${\cal F}$.
-Let $A_j$ be a sequence of connections along the Yang-Mills flow.
+Our first goal is to show that this sequence of filtrations converges along a subsequence, with two assumptions on our sequence of connections.
+After the proposition we show these assumptions hold in our case. \begin{proposition} Let $\pi$ be the $L^2_1$ projection associated to a subsheaf ${\cal F}\subset E$, and let $Z({\cal F})$ be the singular set of ${\cal F}$.
+Let $\{A_j\}$ be a sequence of connections, along with corresponding complexified gauge transformations $\{w_j\}$.
 The action of $w_j$ produces a sequence of projections $\{\pi_j\}$ defined by orthogonal projection onto the subsheaf $w_j(\pi)$.
 Assume that:

 i) For any compact subset $K\subset X\backslash(Z_{an}\cup Z({\cal F}))$, we have $A_j\longrightarrow A_\infty$ in $C^\infty(K)$.

 ii) $||\bar\pl_j\pi_j||^2_{L^2}\longrightarrow 0$.